AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 - Subpatches - my understanding is that pd processes the audio in subpatchers in one go (Max does not) which makes ordering an issue (as above)
 - At the moment you can't connect framelib objects between different subpatchers

-- Message ordering - If messages are send to pd then currently the message time and stream determines the order.
+- Message ordering - If messages are sent to pd then currently the message time and stream determines the order.
 In Max there are further considerations to do with object position in a patch so that ordering makes sense - I'm not sure what would be idomatic in pd.

 - Attributes - non-realtime in Max is set by attributes.
 Part of the misssing support in pd is to sort these (which must be supported manually)
 - My memory is that sigmund uses an attribute-style system so I want to choose something idiomatic to pd for setting these in the box.